What are Equity Derivatives?

-Let’s discuss four types of equity derivative are as follows.
+Let’s discuss four types of equity derivatives are as follows.

 #1 – Forwards and Futures

-These are the contracts which set an obligation for the buyer to buy specified security at a predetermined rate and date.
-Forward contracts are more flexible than futures in terms of determination of underlying security, a quantity of security and date of transaction.
+These are the contracts that set an obligation for the buyer to buy specified security at a predetermined rate and date.
+Forward contracts are more flexible than futures in terms of determination of underlying security, a quantity of security, and date of transaction.
 However, futures contracts are standardized and traded on the stock exchange.